Fox2Code/FoxMagiskModuleManager/DEVELOPERS.md

 `com.fox2code.mmm` or starts with `com.fox2code.mmm.`, however I notice the presence of my app is causing issues due to it existing, I may add an hiding feature to the app.

+Low quality module filter: Implemented at `com.fox2code.mmm.utils.PropUtils.isLowQualityModule`, it is a check that verify that the module is declaring the minimum required to allow the app to show your module to the user without hurting his experience.
+Filling all basic Magisk properties is often enough to not get filtered out by it.

 ## Properties

 In addition to the following required magisk properties